Bikeman868/OwinFramework/readme.md

 Note that this is a work in progress, and I would welcome contributions from  as many other developers as possible.
 The more people who use this framework, the more useful it will be to everyone so please join in.

+## Solution contents

+`ExampleUsage.csproj` is a project that demonstrates some of what is possible with this framework.
+It is by no means trying to be an exhastive list of what can be done, but just a few variations to give a flavour.

+`OwinFramework.csproj` compiles to the DLL that gets installed from NuGet.
+This is the core framework itself and consists mainly of interfaces but also has an OWIN pipeline builder that resolves dependencies and provides routing.

+`OwinFramework.Configuration.ConfigurationManager.csproj' is distributed as an optional extra NuGet package that provides middleware configuration via the web.config file using the `ConfigurationManager` class.

+`OwinFramework.Configuration.Urchin.csproj' is distributed as an optional extra NuGet package that provides middleware configuration via the Urchin rules based configuration management system.

+`UnitTests.csproj` contains what you would expect!